amksperling/RailGunDuckies/README.md

 - The game can be reset at any time by the user

+- More information about the position of the gun is displayed on screen

 - "Ghost Mode." (you just have to see it.)

+- Automated mode actually makes a nice attempt to hit balloons.
+(The specification doesn't say whether automation requires hitting balloons or not!)

 - 3 levels of difficulty!
-(Easy, normal and hard)
+Adjusting gun power is really helpful on hard mode.

 - Extra keys implemented:
 	- 'f' toggles fullscreen mode